jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

     -o custom-columns='AVAILABLE:.status.availableReplicas,DESIRED:.spec.replicas,RV:.metadata.resourceVersion'
 ```

-**Expected result:** The IMP namespace is absent; base lab returns the primary; managed CoreDNS remains Available and unchanged.
+**Expected result:** The IMP namespace no longer exists, the base lab returns the primary answer, and managed CoreDNS remains Available and unchanged.

-**Pass/fail criteria:** Pass when namespace is absent, base is 6/6 Available with `192.0.2.10`, managed CoreDNS is 2/2 Available, and its resourceVersion is unchanged.
+**Pass/fail criteria:** Pass when the namespace is gone, all six base-lab Deployments are Available and return `192.0.2.10`, both managed CoreDNS replicas are Available, and the CoreDNS Deployment resourceVersion is unchanged.

 **Evidence to capture:** Namespace query, base Deployment/DNS state, managed availability/resourceVersion before and after, and completion timestamp.

-**Established `aks01day2` evidence:** PASS on 2026-09-24.
-The IMP namespace was deleted; base lab was 6/6 Available and returned the primary in 0 ms; managed CoreDNS was 2/2 Available and resourceVersion remained `22944732`.
+**Established `aks01day2` evidence:** PASS on 2026-09-25.
+The unique test namespace was deleted and confirmed absent.
+The retained base lab had 6/6 Deployments Available and returned `NOERROR` with the primary answer `192.0.2.10` in 3 ms. AKS-managed CoreDNS remained 2/2 Available, and its Deployment resourceVersion stayed `23332770` before and after the run.
+The pre-existing `coredns-failover-validation-imp` namespace was not changed.

 #### Evidence handling

-The retained result contains exact counts, timings, exit codes, RCODEs, answers, execution window, cleanup proof, and explicit blockers.
-Raw dynamic Service IPs are intentionally not repeated because they were ephemeral private cluster addresses; the repeatable procedure discovers them at runtime.
-Treat `dig` `Query time` as DNS latency.
-Wall time around `kubectl exec` includes Kubernetes API and process startup.
-Metrics are process-local and counters reset on restart, so pod UID and restart count must accompany comparisons.
+The saved result includes counts, timings, exit codes, DNS response codes, answers, test times, cleanup results, and tests that could not run.
+Temporary private Service IPs are not included because the procedure discovers them each time it runs.
+Use the `dig` `Query time` value for DNS latency.
+Wall-clock time around `kubectl exec` also includes Kubernetes API and process startup time.
+Metrics belong to one resolver pod, and their counters reset when that pod restarts.
+Always record the pod UID and restart count when comparing metrics.

 #### Limitations

-- The lab uses one resolver pod and synthetic upstreams; it is not a production-capacity test.
+- The lab uses one resolver pod and test upstream servers.
+It does not measure production capacity.
-- NetworkPolicy semantics depend on the cluster network implementation.
+- NetworkPolicy behavior depends on the cluster's network implementation.
-- Exact timings are observations from the tested CoreDNS 1.13.1 AKS image, not guarantees for other versions or environments.
+- The exact times were measured with the tested CoreDNS 1.13.1 AKS image.
+Other versions and environments may behave differently.
 - The recovery wall time includes `kubectl exec` overhead.
-- `IMP-07`, `IMP-08`, `IMP-09`, `IMP-13`, and `IMP-14` are blocked until a representative workload and precise placeholders are supplied.
+- `IMP-07`, `IMP-08`, `IMP-09`, `IMP-13`, and `IMP-14` cannot run until a representative workload and the required values are provided.
-- The bounded DNS load result does not establish application concurrency, end-user latency, or SLO compliance.
+- The limited DNS load test does not measure application concurrency, user latency, or compliance with an SLO.

 #### Conclusion

-The DNS layer can add substantial latency or fail before fallback completes.
-On `aks01day2`, fresh silent UDP loss added about two seconds, short client budgets expired, default `SERVFAIL` did not fail over, all-upstream loss produced no answer, and cold forced-TCP loss behaved far worse than UDP.
-Learned health reduced later DNS latency, but process-local state means every replica can have its own cold event.
-Application and user impact remains workload-specific and cannot be declared established without the blocked representative-workload cases.
+DNS can add delay or fail before CoreDNS finishes trying another server.
+On `aks01day2`, the first UDP query took about two extra seconds when the primary silently dropped packets.
+Clients with short timeouts gave up, the default resolver did not try the secondary after `SERVFAIL`, and no answer arrived when both upstreams were unavailable.
+A new forced-TCP connection took much longer to fail than UDP.
+Later queries were faster after CoreDNS marked the primary unhealthy, but each CoreDNS replica keeps its own health state and can experience the first-query delay.
+The effect on applications and users depends on the workload and cannot be confirmed until the blocked application tests are run.

 #### Authoritative links